TLacault/configuration_tool/README.md

 <!-- Project Description -->
 ## Project Description

-* <strong>The objective of this project is to create a tool that could make configuration a bit easier.
-Some of the features I want to add :
+* <strong>The objective of this project is to create a tool that could make configuration and dotfiles management easier.\\n Some of the features I want to add :
   - auto saving dotfiles, upload them on a git repo.
   - edit dotfiles / configuration files via a menu.
   - copy dotfiles from a git repo and apply them to local machine.
   - auto install dependencies for external dotfiles.</strong>

 * <strong>I will continue to update this script till these features are implemented.</strong>